hifra01/vagrant-yaml/README.md

 Template to define multiple Vagrant machines with a YAML file.
 This template allows adding multiple public keys to the vagrant user in the VMs.

-Tested with VMWare Workstation provider, VirtualBox should properly works too (can't test properly yet, VBox with WSL2 is slow asf).
+Tested with VMWare Workstation provider, VirtualBox should works too (can't test properly yet, VBox with WSL2 is slow asf).

 ## How To Use